 - When substantial estate planning and tax issues arise, we will provide you with information regarding these changes and how they effect you By informing us of your plan, you will automatically be enrolled in this prestigious society.

 A Charitable Gift Annuity is an agreement between you and the Alzheimer's Association in which you receive a partial charitable deduction at the time of your gift and annual payments based on your life expectancy.

-In a Charitable Remainder Unitrust, your income is based on a percentage (at least 5%) of the value of your trust that is revalued annually.
+In a Charitable Remainder Unitrust, your income is based on a percentage (at least 5 percent) of the value of your trust that is revalued annually.
 Accordingly, your yearly payments may vary relative to the annual changes in the value of your trust.

-In a Charitable Remainder Annuity Trust, the payment is a fixed percentage (never less than 5%) of the value of the assets.
+In a Charitable Remainder Annuity Trust, the payment is a fixed percentage (never less than 5 percent) of the value of the assets.
 This means that a fixed dollar amount is paid each year, regardless of how the trust investments perform.

 Bequests are gifts made through a will or trust.
 Through a will you may bequeath cash, personal property or real estate.
 You may designate a specific cash gift, a percentage of your estate or the remainder of your estate after other bequests, taxes and fees have been paid.